AlexanderMS/raw-sqs-json/README.md

 }
 ```

-After execution, the message corresponding to the first result will be removed.
+In the example, the message corresponding
+to the first result will be removed from the queue as it was successful,
+while the remaining two will be rejected and stay in the queue adhering to SQS
+"maximum receives" policies.